 On July 31 and August 1,2014 the DLBA sponsored a Urban Land Institute (ULI) Technical Assistance Panel (TAP) to study Downtown Long Beach’s waterfront area.
 Recognizing the need to create stronger pedestrian connectivity within Downtown’s waterfront, as well as between the waterfront and other downtown neighborhoods, the DLBA enlisted the expertise of a ULI TAP to explore and develop recommendations to improve pedestrian activity in the area.
 The TAP presented their initial findings at a presentation held at the Aquarium of the Pacific on Friday August 1.
-A written report of the panel's findings is being prepared by ULI and will be available in early October.

 The DLBA and ULI thank the Aquarium of the Pacific for hosting the "Connecting Downtown to the Waterfront" presentation.

 Click here to download a PDF of the presentation.

 While progress has been made on some of the recommendations outlined in the ULI TAP report there is a need and opportunity to further advance efforts to improve pedestrian connectivity within the waterfront area.
 DLBA's Waterfront Task Force is currently reviewing ULI's recommendations and is developing an organizational implementation plan that identifies project priorities, potential partners, actions, and timelines.
 The Task Force is scheduled to release its Waterfront Connectivity Action Plan in the Fall of 2016.